phpuech/OT_Analysis/README.md

 - You will have to implement methods in the specific curve object of your data
 - modify the start of the analysis in the controller in the "create_dict_curves" method
 - adapt the supervision to the data to display

+## Prospect
+* Problem on some computers for the pick event of matplotlib